Government procurement: India

-The government procurement related disciplines in India are governed by Public Procurement Order & General Financial Rule.
-Public Procurement Orders & General Financial Rule are primarily been taken care by Public Procurement Section of Department for Promotion of Industry and Internal Trade (DPIIT), Ministry of Commerce and Industry (India) and Department of Expenditure, Ministry of Finance respectively.
+The government procurement-related disciplines in India are governed various Public Procurement Orders and the General Financial Rule.
+Public Procurement Orders and the General Financial Rule are primarily been taken care of by the Public Procurement Section of Department for Promotion of Industry and Internal Trade (DPIIT), the Ministry of Commerce and Industry and the Department of Expenditure within the Ministry of Finance respectively.

-In 2017 Public Procurement Order & General Financial Rule was amended by government of India in 2017 to include the preference to Make In India.
+In 2017 the Public Procurement Order and General Financial Rule was amended by the government of India to include a Make In India preference.

+Emergency procurement powers are available to the Indian armed forces, enabling them to meet "urgent operational requirements" without complying with standard procurement procedures.

+Under Indian law, an incumbent contractor who has tendered for an extension contract has a right of first refusal ("ROFR") allowing that contractor to match the lowest bid submitted by a competing company.
+The case of National Highways Authority of India (NHAI) v Gwalior Jhansi Expressway Ltd. (2018) confirmed that an incumbent contractor who does not submit a tender in accordance with the public body's notice inviting tenders loses the right of first refusal.

 Indonesia

 Indonesia has observer status with respect to the Government Procurement Agreement.
 The UK's Serious Fraud Office and other regulatory bodies undertook an enquiry into bribery payments intended to secure contracts with the government of Indonesia for the supply of tetraethyl lead, leading to the conviction of four company executives in 2014.
 The convictions also related to offences concerning Iraq.

 Isle of Man

-The Isle of Man government spends over £200 million each year on goods, works and services per year, promoting competition in procurement under the Council of Ministers' Procurement Policy for Government, published in 2017.
+The Isle of Man government spends over £200 million each year on goods, works and services, promoting competition in procurement under the Council of Ministers' Procurement Policy for Government, published in 2017.